lucacros/2324_Projet2A_PedaleGuitare/README.md

   <img src="https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Hardware-Section/img/power%20section.png" alt="Power section" width="500" />
 </p>

 To obtain these voltage levels, we use several voltage regulators.
 The first regulator is a switching regulator to go from 12V to 5V and then we use 2 linear regulators to obtain 3.3V and 1.8V.
 We first use a switching regulator to go from 12V to 5V, because switching regulators are more efficient than linear regulators when the voltage difference between input and output is high.
-We then use linear regulators to achieve low thermal output.
+We use linear regulators because they give a very clean output, with a minimum of noise.

 ### Switching power supply
 The 17950x78 integrates both the input and output capacitors.
 Therefore, additional external input and output capacitors are normally not required.